FabricMC/fabric-docs/players/installing-java/windows.md

 The Minecraft Launcher comes with its own Java installation, so this section is only relevant if you want to use the Fabric `.jar` based installer, or if you want to use the Minecraft Server `.jar`.

-## 1. Verify if Java Is Already Installed
+## 1. Check if Java Is Already Installed

 To check if Java is already installed, you must first open the command prompt.